The following graphic compiles key statistics in why getting an MBA makes sense.

 - Ability to invest your savings during these two years.
 If you had $200,000 to invest in the stock market at 8% for 30 years instead of paying tuition, you would have $2.18 million at age 60.
 Savings can snowball quickly and taking two years to earn nothing and study can take a long time to recover from.

 - Ability to study for free thanks to scholarships, grants, etc. or getting your MBA paid by your current company.
-Be careful with these arrangements as they require you to typically work there for another five years, so again do the math and make sure it is to your advantage.
+Be careful with these arrangements as they require you to typically work there for another five years, so again do the math and make sure it is to your advantage and so on

 If your goal is to get your money back as soon as possible, here are 10 MBA programs where students get a starting salary much higher than their debt.